 Welcome to my website!

-I am an university researcher and teacher specializing in how public policy is made and implemented in China, especially how different people and groups influence decisions, how policymakers respond to crisis events such as earthquakes, what causes policies to change, and what the policies actually say and do—for example, whether they are feasible, strict, and predictable.
+In particular, my research focuses on how public policy is made and implemented in China, especially how different people and groups influence decisions, how policymakers respond to crisis events, what causes policies to change, and what the policies actually say and do—for example, whether they are feasible, strict, and predictable.

 During my PhD, I was a visiting researcher at the Central University of Finance and Economics (CUFE) in Beijing and at Harvard Law School.
 Prior to coming to DKU, I taught comparative public administration, public policy, and crisis management at Mid-Sweden University.